-- 104. Supervisory authorities are encouraged to use secure Internet websites and/or e-mail addresses to exchange information even if this may require scanning certain documents in order to limit the amount of time required to transmit documents to the target supervisor (a limit of approximately ten working days may be considered appropriate for the first exchange of information), and to reduce the risk of documents being lost, stolen or delayed, or their confidentiality breached while in transit. - 105.
-Each supervisory authority shall ensure that only a limited number of designated persons bound by confidentiality shall receive information and requests for information, in order to ensure that the exchange of information remains secure, given the major financial and legal stakes involved. - 106.
-The contents of the initial communications between all authorities should have a standardised format, to facilitate a clear grasp of the scope of the request, while providing for direct access for contact with the appropriate persons at the authorities concerned.
+- 103. Supervisory authorities are encouraged to use secure Internet websites and/or e-mail addresses to exchange information - even if this may require scanning certain documents - in order to limit the amount of time required to transmit documents to the target supervisor (a limit of approximately ten working days may be considered appropriate for the first exchange of information), and to reduce the risk of documents being lost, stolen, or delayed or their confidentiality breached while in transit. - 104.
+Each supervisory authority shall ensure that only a limited number of designated persons bound by confidentiality shall receive information and requests for information, in order to ensure that the exchange of information remains secure, given the major financial and legal stakes involved. - 105.
+The contents of the initial communications between all authorities should have a standardised format, to facilitate a clear grasp of the scope of the request, while providing direct access to enter into contact with the appropriate person at the authorities concerned.